 Do you remember Steve Gleason’s Ice Bucket Challenge fundraiser for ALS?
 This campaign shed light on the wonderful things eye tracking technology is doing for those living with the disease.
 However, this amazing technology has quite a few applications you may not even know about.

-Here are four less common ways eye tracking technology is making its mark on our world:
+Here are four additional ways eye tracking technology is making its mark on our world:

-3. New eye tracking studies hold promise for improving reading techniques.
-Researchers in Germany are working on software called Text 2.0, which intends to use eye tracking cameras to adjust a text page online to display pop-up translations and meanings of difficult or foreign words.
+- New eye tracking studies hold promise for improving reading techniques.
+Researchers in Germany are working on software called Text 2.0, which will use eye tracking cameras to adjust a text page online to display pop-up translations and meanings of difficult or foreign words.
 The technology will recognize skimming behavior and adjust the page to make keywords more prominent and common words fade out, helping to improve reading comprehension.

 Want to learn more about eye tracking technology?
 Start with our blog, which features the numerous ways eye tracking is making our lives better.